Psychoactive drug: Entheogen

 Timothy Leary was a leading proponent of spiritual hallucinogen use.

 Certain psychoactives, particularly hallucinogens, have been used for religious purposes since prehistoric times.
 Native Americans have used peyote cacti containing mescaline for religious ceremonies for as long as 5700 years.
 The muscimol-containing Amanita muscaria mushroom was used for ritual purposes throughout prehistoric Europe.

 The use of entheogens for religious purposes resurfaced in the West during the counterculture movements of the 1960s and 70s.
-Under the leadership of Timothy Leary, new spiritual and intention-based movements began to use LSD and other hallucinogens as tools to access deeper inner exploration.
+Under the leadership of psychologist Timothy Leary, new spiritual and intention-based movements began to use LSD and other hallucinogens as tools to access deeper inner exploration.
 In the United States, the use of peyote for ritual purposes is protected only for members of the Native American Church, which is allowed to cultivate and distribute peyote.
 However, the genuine religious use of peyote, regardless of one's personal ancestry, is protected in Colorado, Arizona, New Mexico, Nevada, and Oregon.